amprova/CompExam_Artifact/README.md

 ## Loading Data and Sampling
 The algorithms need a dataset that has user and item interactions.
-For this project, Steam game reviews dataset is used. link of dataset: https://cseweb.ucsd.edu/~jmcauley/datasets.html#steam_data Both "Review Data" and "User and Item Data" of Version 1 are downloaded in the same directory of the notebook.
+For this project, Steam game reviews dataset is used. link of dataset: https://cseweb.ucsd.edu/~jmcauley/datasets.html#steam_data Both "Review Data" and "User and Item Data" of Version 1 are downloaded in the /data directory.

 After loading the dataset, it is cleaned up and reformatted to make it suitable for running the experiment on it. users who have at least 5 items in their list are selected.